ladinomishel26-debug/ladinomishel26-debug.github.io/README.md

     <div class="col dewey">
       <div class="byline-tag">FEATURE &middot; From the Desk of John Dewey</div>
       <h2 class="headline">Beyond the Sundae Bar: Why "Fun" Isn't Enough</h2>
-      <div class="dek">A classroom ice-cream party looked joyful — but did it teach anything?
+      <div class="dek">A classroom ice-cream party looked joyful but did it teach anything?
 Dewey says enjoyment is only step one.</div>
       <div class="body-text">
-        <p>John Dewey argued that learning should absolutely be enjoyable — but he warned teachers not to stop there.
+        <p>John Dewey argued that learning should absolutely be enjoyable, but he warned teachers not to stop there.
 An experience can be exciting and still teach nothing, if it isn't connected to what children already know or curious about.</p>
         <div class="pullquote">"The children really seemed to enjoy it" is not the same as "the children really learned something."</div>
-        <p>Take the make-your-own-sundae day one educator described: children picked toppings, taped paper cones to a "Favorite Ice Cream" chart, and had a wonderful time.
-But the activity never asked what the children already knew about ice cream, never built new skills, and the final chart didn't even leave room for real answers — one child's true favorite, Cherry Garcia, simply didn't fit the categories.</p>
+        <p>Take the make your own sundae day one educator described: children picked toppings, taped paper cones to a "Favorite Ice Cream" chart, and had a wonderful time.
+But the activity never asked what the children already knew about ice cream, never built new skills, and the final chart didn't even leave room for real answers one child's true favorite, Cherry Garcia, simply didn't fit the categories.</p>
         <p>By ending on a tidy "my favorite is..." chart, the teacher closed the door on curiosity instead of opening it.
 Dewey's lesson: good planning starts with the child's experience and pushes it somewhere new, rather than just delivering a good time.</p>
       </div>
       <div class="takeaway">
         <strong>THE TAKEAWAY</strong>
         Plan for interest AND growth.
-Ask what children already know, what they wonder about next, and how the activity builds a real skill — not just a smile.
+Ask what children already know, what they wonder about next, and how the activity builds a real skill, not just a smile.
       </div>
     </div>